bookofproofs/bookofproofs.github.io/_sources/history/20th-century/de-groot.md

 7. Reconstructed the algebra of polynomials in multiple variables, earning him the prestigious \'{E}mile Borel Prize in 1935.
 8. Pioneered the coordination of algebraic geometry and number theory into his theory of ideals.

-Born 7 May1914, Garrelsweer, The Netherlands.
+Born 7 May 1914, Garrelsweer, The Netherlands.
 Died 11 September 1972, Rotterdam, The Netherlands.

 View full biography at [MacTutor](https://mathshistory.st-andrews.ac.uk/Biographies/De_Groot/)